 - Repeat until you’ve got a routine that works.
 Maintaining your routine regularly will make it easier to make adjustments that will help you stay on track.

 Use Baptist Health’s COVID-19 Symptom Checker to Get the Answers You Need When You Need Them

 Need More Information About What You Can Do to Reduce Stress?

-Creating a routine will help reduce stress for you and your family, but if you need more information about how to stay calmer during these unpredictable times, read our blog on Coping with Coronavirus Stress.
+Creating a daily routine will help reduce stress for you and your family, but if you need more information about how to stay calmer during these unpredictable times, read our blog on Coping with Coronavirus Stress.